 Children 4-5 Years Apart

 When children are 4-5 years apart, overlap is minimal (only 1-2 years when both are in high school).
-This creates lower peak annual costs but higher total lifetime costs due to fee increases over the longer period.
-Child 2 benefits from sibling discounts but faces higher fees due to 4-5 years of fee increases.
+This creates lower peak annual costs but a longer total span.
+Child 2 benefits from sibling discounts but faces a higher starting fee due to several more years of ECI increases before they begin.

 Sibling Discounts: Maximizing Savings